rickellis/ArchMatic/README.md

 ---

 ### System Description
 I run XFCE desktop.
 It's fast, lightweight, and doesn't annoy me with animations.
 I don't install a greeter, preferring to always boot into the login shell by default.
 That way if there is ever a show-stopping problem with Xorg or XFCE I can fix it without having to boot from an external drive.
 To launch XFCE I enter `startx` in the terminal.
-You can also pass an argument to startx if you run multiple Desktops.
+You can also pass an argument to startx if you run multiple desktops.

-I use Systemd boot because it's minimalist, comes built-in, and since the Linux kernel has a built-in EFI image, all we need is a way to execute it.
+I use `systemd boot` because it's minimalist, comes built-in, and since the Linux kernel has a built-in EFI image, all we need is a way to execute it.

 I also install the LTS Kernel along side the rolling one, and configure my bootloader to offer both as a choice during startup.
 This enables me to switch kernels in the event of a problem with the rolling one.